Python-SIP/sip/sphinx/directives.rst

 - it is inflexible.

-SIP v5 will use a revised directive syntax that addresses these problems.
-The current version of SIP will, over time, implement the revised syntax for existing directives.
-At the same time the older syntax will be deprecated.
+SIP v4.12 introduced a revised directive syntax that addresses these problems and deprecates the old syntax.
+Support for the old syntax will be removed in SIP v5.

 The revised syntax is:

 .. parsed-literal::